cybersurfers/Hunting-Windows/WindowsKernel/README.md

 2. Might add the ability to make it part of the context menu when you right click
 3. Do a replay type functionality to fuzz
 4. Pretend I know what I'm doing
+5. Parse IRP_MJ_DEVICE_CONTROL to get alll the information being passed back and forth